sleepymustache/basic/README.md

 sleepy-mustache
 ================================================================================

--Doxygen [Documentation] (http://www.sleepymustache.com/documentation/html/index.html) is available.
+Doxygen [Documentation] (http://www.sleepymustache.com/documentation/html/index.html) is available.

 Sleepy mustache is a PHP framework that comes with solutions for everyday php challenges.
 All the functionality is optional and tries to be as minimalist as